tmilev/calculator/public_html/README.md

 Reserved for external content.
-This folder is similar to html-common/, except that the content of this folder may be computed by the calculator, rather than be statically checked-in.
+This folder is similar to html-common/, except that its content is not kept in github.

-Currently we extract MathJax here.